wlhlm/sysstat/README.md

 Building/Installation
 ---------------------

-Before bulding keep in mind that this program is intended for my personal need and thus might require some tweaks in the source code to fit _your_ needs.
+Before building keep in mind that this program is intended for my personal need and thus might require some tweaks in the source code to fit _your_ needs.
 Simply build `sysstat` with:

 ```bash
 $ make
 ```
 Dependencies
 ------------